 HGS is confident that there is no gender pay gap within the operation but there still remains a small gender pay gap in relation to the corporate side of the organisation due to the salaries that these qualified roles typically attract in the labour market.

-Due to the new business wins during 2020, a backdated one-off bonus equivalent to the 3% increase for those who didn’t receive a pay award in 2020 is planned to be given in the 2021 pay review, which will be included in the 2021 Gender Pay Gap report.
+Due to the new business wins during 2020, a backdated one-off bonus equivalent to the 3% increase for those who didn’t receive a pay award in 2020 was awarded in the 2021 pay review.
+During 2021 trading conditions were excellent, enabling HGS to pay bonus to those who are eligible.
+Bonus payments are made once accounts have been fully audited and for 2021, bonus payments are likely to be paid in June 2022.

 HGS UK Ltd comparison with UK Economy and Contact Centre Sector